Compukid/web_scraper/README.md

 # Web Scraper

-This project scrapes data from a specific URL although you can try another site. the URL, Username and password are configurable, but in the first iteration the elements to scrape are hard coded at the moment and hope to fix it in the future. script creates a api on port 5000 that will trigger the scrap and be able to pull the data from.
+This project was created with chatgpt.
+The python script scrapes data from a specific URL app.smartoilgauge.com.
+The URL, Username and password are configurable with a .env file.
+The script creates an api on port 5000 that will trigger the scrap and be able to pull the data from.
+This can be run directly on a linux computer or as a docker image --> [https://hub.docker.com/repository/docker/compukid/smartoilgauge-scraper/general](url)

 ## Setup